MmedaraU/study-notes/css-and-css3.md

 This property accepts keywords
 * `forwards` - remain at end state

 The `animation-play-state` controls an animation's playback.
-Usually applied with pseudi-classes.
+Usually applied with pseudo-classes.
 Accepts two keywords
 * `running`
 * `paused`